Are you thinking of visiting Ios and wondering what are the best things to do on Ios Island?

 Go to the Tomb of Homer on the North of Ios Island

-The drive to the Homer’s Tomb is located in the north of Ios and is rugged, unspoiled, beautiful scenery, with rock fences along the road.
+Homer’s Tomb is located in the north of Ios and is a rugged, unspoiled, beautiful scenery, with rock fences along the road.
 There’s not much structure once you get there but the view is spectacular and the history of the spot is great to experience.

-Homer died in the 8th century BC and there are written references by ancient historians such as Herodotus, Pausanias, Strabo and Alcaeus that mention that he died on the island.
-Homer’s connection with the island is further proven by representations on coins of Ios in the middle of the 3rd century BC.
+Homer died in the 8th century BCE and there are written references by ancient historians such as Herodotus, Pausanias, Strabo, and Alcaeus that mention that he died on the Ios.
+Homer’s connection with the island is further proven by representations of coins of Ios in the middle of the 3rd century BCE.

-According to the texts, Homer stopped in Ios on his journey to Samos, but unfortunately he died on the island out of sorrow for not being able to solve a riddle posed by the locals.
-Others mention that he tripped, hit his head and died instantly.
+According to the texts, Homer stopped in Ios on his journey to Samos, but unfortunately, he died on the island out of sorrow for not being able to solve a riddle posed by the locals.
+Others mention that he tripped, hit his head, and died instantly (at least he had a quick death!).

 Hike to Paleokastro